A Rainbow in the Dark

 Suddenly there was a sharp rap on the door, followed by another rap, louder this time, and a third rap even louder that the previous two.
 Dudley shot up from the couch, his blanket falling away from his overweight body.
 There were noises from upstairs and Uncle Vernon, carrying a rifle followed by Aunt Petunia came storming down the rickety wooden stairs.
 Uncle Vernon reached up and switched on the light that hung over the stairs, pointed his rifle at the door and demanded, "Who's there?"

-"What don't you open the door and find out," a sarcastic voice answered.
+"You should open the door and find out," a sarcastic voice answered.

 Harry took the opportunity to hide in a niche next to the fireplace just in case Uncle Vernon decided to try and shoot the intruder.